 If you were entitled to a replacement vehicle but didn’t get one

-We’ll look into any inconvenience you’ve experienced and we’d usually tell your insurer to pay you compensation for the ‘loss of use’ of your vehicle.
+We’ll look into any costs and inconvenience you’ve experienced and we’d usually tell your insurer to pay you compensation for the ‘loss of use’ of your vehicle.

 Replacement vehicles of a different standard to your own